frePPLe/frepple/doc/a-day-in-the-life/inventory-planning/apply-reorder-quantity-override.rst

 How can I apply a reorder quantity (ROQ) rule to one item-location?
 ===================================================================

-1) Navigate to Inventory Planning Parameters in the Inventory menu.
+1) Navigate to Inventory Policies in the Inventory menu.
 2) Click on the search icon in the upper right corner and filter for the item-location you wish to edit.
 3) You can alos create a new record using the + icon.
 4) Set a minimum and/or maximum ROQ rule and save.